M3-org/proposals/README.md

 # Proposals

-Propose names for the Hubs meetup.
+Propose ideas for the organization by [opening an issue](https://github.com/open-metaverse-gathering/proposals/issues) on this repository.